-The initiative is based on a simple premise: that obtaining high-quality information on the condition of our small streams is key for catchment and fishery managers to put in place plans to protect the high quality water-courses and improve the problematic areas.
-This citizen science based training programme covers the collection of data on fauna, flora and hydromorphology.
+The initiative is based on a simple premise: that obtaining high-quality information on the condition of our small streams is key for catchment and fishery managers to put in place plans to protect the high-quality water-courses and improve the problematic areas.
+This citizen science-based training programme covers the collection of data on fauna, flora and hydromorphology.
 It provides volunteers with the required skills and training to walk and monitor the small streams in their particular location, both small mountain streams and discrete coastal streams.
 The objective of the assessment is not to intentionally seek out pollution points but to objectively assess the current status of small streams.
 In many ways identifying and highlighting the presence of pristine streams that have been little impacted by agricultural or forestry practices, is as important as identifying problems in damaged or degraded streams.
 The SSCS is now available to River Trusts and other groups who wish to organise small stream assessment training programmes.
-Those running each programme will be responsible for monitoring the quality of the training provided, conducting the surveys, quality control and storage of the data collected by the volunteers.
+Those running each programme will be responsible for monitoring the quality of the training provided, conducting the surveys, quality control, and storage of the data collected by the volunteers.
 To offset the costs of developing the programme over the past two years there will be a modest fee charged by AST to access the training materials.
-Training materials are available to those registered on to courses via the course log-in button.

 For further information about the course and how to register please contact: firstname.lastname@example.org